 In the absence of torrential rains, the whole year seems to be suitable for a stay on Tikehau.
 Nevertheless, there is bound to be more rainfall during the wet season.
 And when it rains, the whole vacation program falls apart.
 Therefore, we do not recommend the months of December to March.
 For greater comfort, choose the southern winter period to go to Tikehau.
 Ideally, you should travel between August and October.

-How to reach Tikehau and the Tuamotus?
+How to Reach Tikehau and the Tuamotus

-For travelers coming from North America or Europe, there is no direct international connection to Tikehau atoll.
+Coming from North America or Europe, there is no direct international connection to Tikehau atoll.
 You will have to transit through the international airport on the island of Tahiti.
 For this, go to the international flight booking platforms: with Air France and Air Tahiti Nui from Europe, with United Airlines from North America.
 Depending on your arrival time, you may have to spend a night in Papeete before taking a domestic flight to Tikehau.

 This stopover in Tahiti will be the ideal time to stock up on supplies in the many shops in Papeete.
 Indeed, the atoll of Tikehau is quite isolated and sometimes suffers from supply problems.
 Don’t forget to buy sunscreen, mosquito repellent, sunglasses and headgear if you didn’t have any yet.
 Also, don’t hesitate to buy some extras, especially for food and some drinks not available on the atoll.
 Knowing that diving in Tikehau is a must-do activity, you can also buy a mask and a snorkel in your size for an optimal comfort once you are there.